 Navigant has reviewed the program tracking database and drafted a sampling plan, participant survey, and a retailer interview guide.

 List and describe major accomplishments not captured in either the spreadsheet or this report.
 Describe work activities in quantitative and qualitative terms.

 Describe any customer disputes or complaints and how they have been resolved.
-None-to-date

 Appliance Bounty Program (Electric)